brandnewchoppa/gau-tensorflow/README.md

 > This repository is under developemnt, but please feel free to explore and provide any feedback or suggestions you may have. :construction:

 ## Install on Google Colab
-Execute this shell snippet in a colab cell and import the module easily.
 ```shell
 !pip install git+https://github.com/brandnewchoppa/gau-tensorflow.git
 ```